VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 The resume logic made the VLM run more reliable because failed or timed-out images could be retried without rerunning all completed images.

-## Entry #7 - Manual Ground Truth Review and VLM Output Adjudication
+## 7 - Manual Ground Truth Review and VLM Output Adjudication

 **Date:** 2026-05-23